What is a digital badge?

 Badges can be shared in your email signature, on your electronic resume, and on your LinkedIn, Facebook, and Twitter profiles.

-Our badging platform provider, Acclaim, also offers labor market insights, based on your skills so you can search and apply for job opportunities right through the Acclaim platform.
+Our badging platform provider, Credly, also offers labor market insights, based on your skills so you can search and apply for job opportunities right through the Credly platform.

 Why is VDCI offering digital badges?

 VDCI knows that many people proudly list their certification(s) on their social profiles, email signatures, and other platforms.
 VDCI is providing digital badges to help you display a visual depiction of your accomplishments.
 In addition, a digital badge conveys other critical information, such as what it takes to earn the certification(s), key skills you’ve demonstrated, and when you earned the certification(s).

 Badges from Credly display achievements valued by employers and will help you tell your professional story in a way that is complete and validated.

 Do I need to take my classes for a grade in order to receive a Digital Badge?